Corey Bailey

 Lateral Grove

-Lateral groove refers to the groove being “side-to-side” with respect to the disk.
+This refers to the record groove being “side-to-side” with respect to the direction

 Stereo records look like they have a lateral cut groove but the information for